Odenusi/FMTP/README.md

 # FMTP

-All the code used for the From Model to Production course at IU
+All the code used to train the [Fashion-Classifier model](https://huggingface.co/Odenusi/fashion-classifier/tree/main)for the From Model to Production course at IU